Create an In-Person Roleplay Agent

 - One scorecard evaluates the in-person conversation.

-Best practices for In-Person scenarios
+Best practices for in-person scenarios

-- Scenario name/description: Use labels that signal in-person (e.g., “Retail walk-in,” “In-branch consultation,” “Site visit – closing”).
+- Scenario name or description: use labels that signal in-person, for example, "Retail walk-in," "In-branch consultation," or "Site visit, closing."